Defjoint777/cdd3d87d-0e87-4a00-a676-83ca9f245bd7/README.md

 ## 3) Questions

 1. Which escape sequences did not work on your machine?
 Which ones did?
+2. \t \n \n \' \" \a
-2. How can you use `\r` (carriage return) to overwrite a line in the terminal?
+3. How can you use `\r` (carriage return) to overwrite a line in the terminal?
+   Dieses Element war dafür gedacht den Schreibkopf der Schreibmaschine zurück zu setzen.

-3. What is the difference between `\n` (line feed) and `\r` (carriage return), and how does their behavior differ across operating systems?
+5. What is the difference between `\n` (line feed) and `\r` (carriage return), and how does their behavior differ across operating systems?
+   \n works as a new carriage     \r brings carriage to start of the same line
-4. How do ANSI escape codes extend the functionality of basic control sequences?
+7. How do ANSI escape codes extend the functionality of basic control sequences? the ANSI escapes codes allows us to formatt textes,to use collors, extending funtionality in working with text in terminal.

 ## 4) Advice